brmson/yodaqa/doc/HIGHLEVEL.md

 We do a lot of steps similar to the Question Analysis phase, but with the **SearchResultCAS** instead.
-Generally, we tokenize the search result, keep only the sentences that are related to our query and possibly some surrounding sentences (and resolving coreferences) etc.
+Generally, we tokenize the search result, keep only the sentences that are related to our query and possibly some surrounding sentences (and resolving coreferences) etc.  Interesting sentences are rated based on their relevance, only the most interesting ones are filtered and cross-referenced with the question clues and answers can be generated from that in a variety of ways.

-The initial annotator stages do various NLP analysis and passage filtering;
-relevant passages are stored and processed in a Passages view, further views may also be used internally.
-The later annotator stages of this aggregate phase will start spawning CandidateAnswer annotations that represent some potential answers (in the Result view!).
+### Passage Extraction

+We extract relevant passages --- sentences that contain some of the clues.

+Relevant passages are extracted and covered by a Passage annotation in a Passages view (we use a dedicated view to be able to carry over just the relevant subset of annotations and thus limit operation of NLP analysis annotators like parsers just to this subset).

+### Passage Filtering

+Passages are ranked by relevance and the most relevant ones are carried to a PickedPassages view.

+### Answer Extraction

+In-depth sentence analysis is done on the remaining passages and candidate answers are generated based on this.
+(So many approaches are possible;
+for starters, we choose a naive strategy of simply picking the NP clauses that are not covered by clues.)
+CandidateAnswer annotations (back in the Result view!) represent these.

 ## Answer Generator